Meet the Jury

-Cofounder, SCM Private, True and Fair Foundation
+Cofounder of SCM Private and the True and Fair Foundation

 Gina Miller co-founded SCM Private in 2009 as a disruptive modern investment manager offering low access to high-end wealth management.
 Gina has worked in the UK retail financial services sector since 1996 and is passionate about transparency, accountability and consumer protection.

 Her business principles are characterized by innovation, efficiency, a profit for purposes model and putting the customer at the centre of all decision-making processes.
 In 1996, she launched SWAY Marketing, one of the first specialist retail financial services marketing agencies in the UK.
 Prior to this, Gina worked for BMW’s events and marketing team in the UK.

 Gina’s feisty advocacy for transparency, scrutiny, and ethics in the UK financial services industry led to her launching the True and Fair Campaign in 2012.
 She also created the True and Fair Calculator, a free online tool that helps users see their true investment costs.
 Her campaigning work resulted in influencing and drafting text in 3 EU Directives – MiFID II, PRIPS, and the Shareholder Directive in 2014.

 In September 2014, Gina launched SCMDirect.com and MoneyShe.com as direct-to-consumer online wealth management brands which use technology as an enabler of efficiencies and dis-intermediation, as well as on-boarding smaller clients.